LiljestromNadja/DebianLinux/h7_Based-Real_Internet.md

 3. Firewall.
 Before enabling, remember to make a hole for SSH.
 4. Add different type of users with different type of privileges.
 5. Close root account. '$ Usermod --lock root' just locks the password, not every way to use the user.
+6. Upgrade software.
-6. Start using it.
+7. Start using it.
 Remember ‘$ sudo ufw allow 80/tcp’ when you install a public server such as Apache.
-7. Get Public DNS Name.
+8. Get Public DNS Name.